Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Introduction

 \section{Introduction}

-The mass of the $W$~boson can be predicted from muon decay, which relates $\MW$ to three extremely precisely measured quantities: the Fermi constant, $G_\mu$, the fine structure constant, $\al$, and the mass of the $Z$~boson, $\MZ$.
-Within the SM and many extensions of it this relation can be used to predict $\MW$ via the expression
+The mass of the $W$~boson $M_W$ can be predicted from muon decay, which relates $\MW$ to three extremely precisely measured quantities: the Fermi constant $G_\mu$, the fine structure constant $\al$, and the mass of the $Z$~boson $\MZ$.
+Within the Standard Model (SM) and many extensions of it, this relation can be used to predict $\MW$ via the expression

-where the quantity $\De r$ is zero at lowest order.
-It comprises loop corrections to muon decay in the considered model, where the ellipsis in \refeq{eq:mwpred} denotes the specific particle content of the model.
+where the quantity $\De r$ is zero at lowest order.\footnote{ For an example of a model where the lowest-order prediction for $\MW$ is modified, see for instance \citere{Diessner:2019ebm}.} It comprises loop corrections to muon decay in the considered model, where the ellipsis in \refeq{eq:mwpred} denotes the specific particle content of the model.